Did you know that "flashcards" have been used for speed reading and photographic memory training since the late 1930s?

 How About Flash Cards By Right Brain Education for babies and toddlers?

-Like the Tashistoscope method, the right brain education method uses flashcards to teach babies and toddlers to learn new vocabulary, gain knowledge, improve memory and develop the right brain abilities.
+Like the Tachistoscope method, right brain education uses flashcards to teach babies and toddlers new vocabulary, gain knowledge, improve memory, and develop right-brain abilities.

-Flashcards got to be shown at a fast speed (less than 1 second to faster than 0.5 seconds per card).
+Flashcards must be shown quickly (less than 1 second to faster than 0.5 seconds per card).

-When you teach your baby or toddler using flash cards in right brain education, accuracy and speed are vital.
+Accuracy and speed are vital when you teach your baby or toddler using flash cards in right brain education.

 The right brain works faster than the left brain.
-The left brain works with analytical skills and logic while the right brain does not.
-Below is a chart of how the left and right brain functions.
+The left brain uses analytical skills and logic, while the right brain does not.
+Below is a chart of how the left and right brains function.

-The Right Brain Education Library is the 1st & world's largest collection of flashcards for babies and toddlers using the right brain education method.
+The Right Brain Education Library is the 1st & World's most extensive collection of flashcards for babies and toddlers using the right brain education method.
 We are the 1st to create and design the right brain education flashcards.